echogarden-project/echogarden/docs/Tasklist.md

 * `stdin` input support
 * `stdout` output support
 * Markdown file as text input?

+### OpenAI compatible local server
+* `echogarden serve` would serve a OpenAI-compatible server for all speech recognition, speech translation and speech synthesis engines

 ### Web
 * Web based frontend UI to the server